Weekly Snapshot Archives - 2015/10

 In this issue:

-- NCCPS Accomplishments: Our Efforts to Address Campus Safety: The National Center for Campus Public Safety (NCCPS) was established in 2013, with bipartisan support, through a cooperative agreement between the US Department of Justice, Bureau of Justice Assistance and Margolis Healy.
+- NCCPS Accomplishments: Our Efforts to Address Campus Safety: The National Center for Campus Public Safety (NCCPS) was established in 2013, with bipartisan support, through a cooperative agreement between the U.S. Department of Justice, Bureau of Justice Assistance and Margolis Healy.
 Since we opened our Burlington, VT office in June 2014, we have partnered with an array of leading public safety organizations, colleges and universities, and subject matter experts to address critical issues and enhance campus safety efforts.
 We recently compiled information outlining some of our key accomplishments and plans for future endeavors in a two-page infographic.
-You may download the full infographic (PDF) here.

 - FBI National Situational Awareness Report Released: The Federal Bureau of Investigation (FBI) has released a situational information report on extremist activity.
 This report is intended to inform law enforcement personnel of a potential threat from extremists who may seek to harm law enforcement officers and government or other property.
 Those alleged actions underline the continued interest of violent extremists.
 Information contained in this intelligence bulletin is law enforcement sensitive.
 If you are a law enforcement official, please contact us to request a copy.